 Creating a de-identified dataset for analysis is still an approvable option and continues to be the most straight-forward approach.

 If investigators need to retain data that contains any HIPAA elements or need to retain a linking list, then appropriate HIPAA protections could make the project approvable.
 Depending on the circumstances of the data, the HIPAA protections might include a Business Associate Agreement, a Data Use Agreement or a waiver of HIPAA authorization with accounting of disclosures.
+Data Use Agreements must be reviewed by Michael Marshall (mmmarsha@uncg.edu) in the Innovation and Partnership Services Office.

-Certain sources of publicly available data require the recipient to sign an agreement outlining restrictions on access, use, security and transfer.
-Most often, those agreements will need review by the university’s general counsel.
+Certain sources of publicly available data require the recipient to sign an agreement outlining restrictions on access, use, security and transfer Those agreements must be reviewed by Michael Marshall (mmmarsha@uncg.edu) in the Innovation and Partnership Services Office as well as the UNCG ITS department.

 It is important to note the Exemption Category 4 only applies to the re-use of data and specimens that were or will be collected for non-research purposes or from research studies other than the proposed research study.
 The research materials typically will be publicly available materials, medical records or existing repositories of clinical specimens.
 No contact between investigator and subject is allowed.
 If an investigator wants to collect information/specimens directly from research subjects, then another approval path would be required.